Background for teachers and students:

 After the war, Saunders remained in the U.S. Army.
 He was still on active duty at Fort Riley, Kan., in 1920, and by 1930 was a staff sergeant at Fort Logan, Colo.
 By 1940, he was living in Los Angeles, Calif., and was employed by the U.S. Army Corps of Engineers.

 Saunders served as one of the six pallbearers of the Unknown Soldier at the opening dedication Ceremonies at the Tomb of the Unknown Soldier at Arlington National Cemetery on Nov.
 11, 1921.
 He died at Los Angeles, Calif., on Nov.
 15, 1947, and is buried at Golden Gate National Cemetery.
+Use specific examples from what you’ve learned about his life and times to explain your answer.

 Remembrance and Memorialization